slatedocs/slate/source/index.html.md

 ---

 # Introduction
-Welcome to the FalconX trading API documentation.
+Welcome to the FalconX API documentation.
 The APIs provide developers programmatic access to FalconX services.
 In case of any questions please contact `support@falconx.io`

 # Request For Quote (RFQ)
 RFQ process involves the client sending details about the token pair they want to trade along with the quantity.
 FalconX RFQ API returns the price at which client can buy or sell the requested quantity in the requested token pair.
 The quote is valid only for a short period of time.
 If the client accepts the quote before it expires and FalconX sends a confirmation then the trade is considered closed.